The way your home is designed and laid out can have a big impact on someone with dementia.

 - a toilet seat in a contrasting colour to the rest of the bathroom

-- crockery in contrasting colours to the tablecloth or table help to define the edges of plates and dishes
+- crockery in contrasting colours to the tablecloth or table to help define the edges of dishes

 Avoid bold patterns and stripes as they can be confusing and disorientating.

 Check mirrors and cover or remove them if they're likely to cause confusion in the person with dementia.
 They may be distressed if they don't recognise themselves.

 Similarly, it can help to close the curtains in the evening so they can't see their reflection in the window glass.